15 Ways Justice Ruth Bader Ginsburg Has Made History

 Ginsburg has gone on to hit more milestones during her lifetime appointment to the Court: She became the only female justice on the bench between O’Connor’s retirement in 2006 and Sonia Sotomayor’s appointment in 2009.
 Currently, there are three with the addition of Elena Kagan in 2010; but to put this in perspective, out of all the 114 Supreme Court Justices ever, 110 (96.5 percent) have been men.
 “I’m sometimes asked when will there be enough [women on the Supreme Court]?
 And when I say when there are nine, people are shocked,” Ginsburg said at a conference in 2012.
 “But there’d been nine men, and nobody’s ever raised a question about that.”

-Since 2010, RBG has also been the most senior justice on the bench.
+Since 2010, RBG was also the most senior justice on the bench.

 She had “In the year of Our Lord” removed from Supreme Court bar certificates